victordomingos/Count-files/README.md

 Windows: files and directories for which FILE_ATTRIBUTE_HIDDEN is true
 Linux, Mac OS: those with names starting with "."(dot)

+### Case sensitivity

+The names of extensions are case insensitive by default.
+The results for `ini` and `INI` will be the same.
+To distinguish between similar extensions in different cases, use the `-c`or `--case-sensitive` switch argument.

 ### Customizing display of results and operation feedback

 This utility can also be used to search for files that have a certain file extension